Cosme711/100-days-of-code/README.md

 ### Day 3: November 27, 2020

 **Today's Progress:** Created a Todo app in Vuetify.
-Improve the Chat app.
+Improvement of the Chat app.

 **Thoughts:** Vuetify does not work with Vue3.